-This agreement makes several references to being in accordance with the Owen and process: articulated Stoltenberg Peace Plan.
-However, the agreement is made between the leader of a newly self-declared autonomous province and a second self-declared republic, and secondary sources suggest that this was agreed in a process that was conducted in parallel to and contradiction of the national peace process.
+The agreement makes several references to the London Peace Conference and the process: articulated Geneva Peace Conference.
+However, the agreement is made between the leader of a newly self-declared autonomous province and a second self-declared republic, and was agreed in a process that was conducted in parallel to and contradiction of the national peace process.